Chart Color Schemes

 Kalgoorlie displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Kalgoorlie, as per the latest Census, 70.0% of dwellings were houses while 30.0% consisted of semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro WA's figures of 82.9% houses and 17.0% other dwellings.
+In Kalgoorlie, as per the latest Census, 70.0% of dwellings were houses, with the remaining 30.0% being semi-detached, apartments, or other types.
+This compares to Non-Metro WA's figures of 82.9% houses and 17.0% other dwellings.
 Home ownership in Kalgoorlie stood at 18.9%, with mortgaged dwellings at 33.4% and rented ones at 47.7%.
-The median monthly mortgage repayment was $1,517, aligning with Non-Metro WA's average.
-The median weekly rent was $300, compared to Non-Metro WA's figures of $280 for rent.
-Nationally, Kalgoorlie's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, and rents were substantially lower at $300 against the national figure of $375.
+The median monthly mortgage repayment was $1,517, aligning with Non-Metro WA's average, while the median weekly rent was $300, compared to Non-Metro WA's $280.
+Nationally, Kalgoorlie's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing